If Genie gave me three wishes, I’d use one of them to heal everyone going through topical steroid withdrawal.

 Dry skin is also a contributor to dust and dust can then trigger eczema.

-So it’s important to try and this every day or almost every day.
+So it’s important to try and do this every day or almost every day.
 You might be exhausted from topical steroid withdrawal alone and just the lack of sleep, so ask someone to help you out, hire a maid or if you have the money, maybe a Personal Support Worker or Home Support Worker or even a Roomba might help.

 2. Change towels and bedding often

-When going through TSW, your scabs and scratches will bleed.
+When going through topical steroid withdrawal, your scabs and scratches will bleed.
 You will ooze.
 You will flake.

 By changing your towels and bedding frequently, you can prevent yourself from getting a skin infection.

 It also helps mentally.
 When getting into bed where you have fresh clean sheets and pillows, this can help you feel relaxed while helping you stay clean as possible while you heal.